 complete

-Spring 2022 PHASE 2: ON-SITE ASSESSMENT
+PHASE 2: ON-SITE ASSESSMENT

-• Launch Resident Tourism Sentiment Survey
+• Launch resident Tourism Sentiment Survey

 • Validate Situation Analysis Report